duffn/dumb-password-rules/README.rst

 `CenturyLink Residential <https://eam.centurylink.com/eam/mySettings.do>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Your password is too long.
-But how long should it be?
+But how long can it be?
 Oh, we won't tell you.

 |CenturyLink Residential|